b4dh0rse/HTB-Fridays_Hashcat/README.md

 # HTB Fridays Hashcat

-Every hash that we will crack and the pdf export of the powerpoint
+Every hash that we will crack, password lists, and the pdf export of the powerpoint